paweljakubas/j-data-analysis/chapters/inverted-table.md

 10 10 10 10 10 0 0  0  0  0 20 20 20 20 20 10 10 10 10 10 0 0  0  0  0 20 20 20 20 20
  0  0  0  0  0 0 0  0  0  0  0  0  0  0  0  0  0  0  0  0 0 0  0  0  0  0  0  0  0  0

    NB.
-Notice we created first row from ascending ranking and third from descending ranking
+Notice we created the first row from ascending ranking and the third from descending ranking
    $ranking2
 4 30
    ranking2 orderFromRanking week